 IN-PERSON APPOINTMENT GUIDELINES

-RNBC is happy to announce that we have returned to in-person neuropsychological assessments.
+RNBC is happy to announce that we have returned to in-person assessment and treatment services.
 The safety and wellbeing of our patients are of our utmost concern and all clinicians will be adhering to a strict safety protocol while with your child.
 In order to ensure the safety of all involved the following procedures will be required to be adhered to.
 Please Click Here for a printable version of these guidelines.

 - The morning of your appointment, please review the following health check-list for your child.